 The cultivation of virtues

-There is no connection between virtue and the contemplative practice.
+There is no connection between virtue and contemplative practice.
 That is why many secret services use meditative techniques for military purposes.
 Meditation does not guarantee the ethics of the person who practices it.
-That is why the practitioner can cultivate a series of mental dispositions which lead to virtue, among them, in particular, humility (which invites us to leave our selfish interests to one side) and devotion to the high principles that we seek to embody.
+That is why the practitioner can cultivate a series of mental dispositions that lead to virtue, among them, in particular, humility (which invites us to leave our selfish interests to one side) and devotion to the high principles that we seek to embody.

-Very often, and in particular when we sit down to meditate, we are assailed by the disordered flow of our emotions and our thoughts.
+Very often, and in particular, when we sit down to meditate, we are assailed by the disordered flow of our emotions and our thoughts.
 It is therefore essential to be able to, in so many words, pull ourselves out of the flow and no longer be subjected to it.
 Here the author cites Martin Luther King who, on the evening on which his house was devastated by a bomb, knew how to find a safe place inside him, a place of peace from where he could address the crowd.
 Finding this kind of “higher ground” from which to consider our inner life is a big step towards the “silent self”.

 The birth of the silent self

 The silent self is a mystery, permanence that is higher than our social self.
 Meditation allows the encounter with this non-me, this “something” that has nothing in common with the conventional social self.
 It is a huge resource in real life because when faced with a test, practice enables us to find this higher place.
-We live the situation with intensity there, but with more security, and it is not rare that the people we meet will also behave in a different way.
+We live the situation with intensity there, but with more security, and it is not rare that the people we meet will also behave differently.
 Yet we are not simply seeking to control our emotions, but to truly become generous and graceful and that is not going to happen overnight!

 Meditation and contemplative inquiry